frowenz/album-collage-generator/README.md

 ## Spotify API Keys

-To use this ``album_cover_fetch.py``, you'll need to have your own Spotify API keys (client ID and secret key).
+To use ``album_cover_fetch.py``, you'll need to have your own Spotify API keys (client ID and secret key).
 Follow these steps to obtain your keys and set up the environment variables:

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and log in or create an account if you don't have one.